adligo/models_core.adligo.org/README.txt

 objects the hash code should always be calculated the same (even if its calculated multiple times).

+Notes
+1) LDAP entities do not generally have a version number, so optimistic locking is generally accomplished by comparing all the fields in the LDAP entity.
+However it is still slightly confusing to have a null Version number in a object which doesn't have a version number on disk.
+Also this creates a issue with history classes as the version is in the VersionedLongIdentifier AND the class it self.
+  I have solved this by splintering the classes as follows;

+  Org  (no version number)
+  			OrgVersioned (wraps VersionedOrganizationMutant)
+  OrgMutant (no version number)
+    		OrgVersionedMutant (extends OrganizationMutant adds version)

 Note the I_StorageIdentifier impl classes are in the models_core_relations project due to hibernate requireing Serlizable for id classes, and Serlizable not being available on JME.